SylEleuth/gruvbox-plus-icon-pack/templates/README.md

 If You want to make different color background You can use dark or bright base, it doesn't matter.
 Both are the same with the exception of the color.
-Please refer to the other icons in "scalable" folder for examples how to use the background base and colors.
+Please refer to the other icons in `scalable` folder for examples how to use the background base and colors.

 Saving
 ------

-If You are using Inkscape please save icons as "Optimised SVG" with these options:
+If You are using Inkscape please save icons as `Optimised SVG` with these options:

 ![Screenshot_20230608_122741](https://github.com/SylEleuth/gruvbox-plus-icon-pack/assets/33354262/ee83e388-bf90-4676-8660-6c6cae86013f)
 ![Screenshot_20230517_162114](https://github.com/SylEleuth/gruvbox-plus-icon-pack/assets/33354262/df3ee07b-0676-4c5f-8db8-46e34507df97)